michael2012z/BitBible/markdown/KJV/files/Gen.md

 28. And it came to pass, when she travailed, that the one put out his hand: and the midwife took and bound upon his hand a scarlet thread, saying, This came out first.

-29. And it came to pass, as he drew back his hand, that, behold, his brother came out: and she said, How hast thou broken forth? this breach be upon thee: therefore his name was called Pharez.How hast…: or, Wherefore hast thou made this breach against thee?Pharez: that is A breach
+29. And it came to pass, as he drew back his hand, that, behold, his brother came out: and she said, How hast thou broken forth? this breach be upon thee: therefore his name was called Pharez.

 30. And afterward came out his brother, that had the scarlet thread upon his hand: and his name was called Zarah.